‘Suicide Squad’ Should Have Had Jared Leto’s Joker As Its Main Villain, Admits Director David Ayer

 And I know Squad has its flaws, Hell, the World knows it.
 Nothing hurts more than to pick up a newspaper and see a couple years of your blood, sweat and tears ripped to shreds.
 The hate game is strong out there.The movie was wildly successful commercially.
 And the world got introduced [to] some very cool characters in the DC Universe.
 And that success is due exactly to the wonder and power of DC, of its characters.

-It was at this point that David Ayer opened up about the lack of the Joker in Suicide Squad, admitting that if he had the opportunity again he’d have put Jared Leto’s villain front and centre of the film.
+It was at this point that David Ayer opened up about the lack of the Joker in Suicide Squad, admitting that if he had the opportunity again, he’d have put Jared Leto’s villain front and center of the film.

 David Ayer continued,